bdmendes/bdmendes.github.io/content/slides/2025/2025-02-11-scala-workshop.md

     def compare(x: User, y: User): Int = Integer.compare(x.age, y.age)
 }

-// Notice the multiple parameter lists ("currying"), needed for contextuals.
+// Notice the multiple parameter lists, needed for contextuals.
 // `sorted` is defined as Iterable[A] => Comparator[A] => List[A].
 def sorted[A](items: Iterable[A])(using comparator: Comparator[A]): List[A] =
   items.toList.sortWith((x, y) => comparator.compare(x, y) < 0)